danielbodnar/awesome-stars/BY-LANG.md

 - [azu/rc-config-loader](https://github.com/azu/rc-config-loader) - Load config from .{product}rc.{json,yml,js} file
 - [rehanvdm/cdk-multi-environment](https://github.com/rehanvdm/cdk-multi-environment) - In this post I will explore 4 different methods that can be used to pass configuration values to the AWS CDK.
 We will first look at using the context variables in the cdk.json file, then move those sa
 - [yatki/read-env](https://github.com/yatki/read-env) - 🔧 Transform environment variables into JSON object with sanitized values.
-- [sxzz/eslint-config](https://github.com/sxzz/eslint-config) - An ESLint config preset.
+- [sxzz/eslint-config](https://github.com/sxzz/eslint-config) - A opinionated ESLint config preset.
 - [expo/vscode-expo](https://github.com/expo/vscode-expo) - Expo Tools keep you productive with debugging, IntelliSense, and prebuild previews
 - [fogfish/aws-cdk-pure](https://github.com/fogfish/aws-cdk-pure) - Purely Functional and high-order cloud components with AWS CDK
 - [wulfmann/auto-cdk](https://github.com/wulfmann/auto-cdk) - Effortless APIs with CDK